 Part of Rich’s current work involves quite a bit of travel.
 For Sienna, our two-year-old daughter, this can be tricky to understand.
 Sometimes Daddy is here consistently to get her up and dressed in the morning, play, count with and shout bird together and sometimes he isn’t.
 Sometimes he bounces her down the stairs to breakfast tickles her feet as she giggles hysterically and other times he’s not and it’s just her and Mummy.

 Rich is an extremely hands-on Father and he loves both Sienna and me very much and very well.
 Each parent has their own sacrifice to make when raising children.
-For Rich, in this season, as he travels to earn money to keep our family, his is not always being present in the daily routine.
+For Rich, in this season, as he travels to earn money to keep our family, he is not always being present in the daily routine.
 Despite enjoying his work, he desperately misses us when he’s away and we both do our very best to keep him in Sienna’s mind.
 We video call and look at pictures and talk about and pray for Daddy.
 Whether Sienna is in a stinky mood or full of excitement to see him walk through the door on his return, he still loves her consistently.

 Watching Rich pursue Sienna over and over again not only sets her up for high expectations in a future spouse but also I believe reflects the heart of a loving God who so desperately loves his children.
 Time and time again God pursues us, is patient with us and is faithful in His love for us despite how we might receive Him.
 And, just as Rich loved Sienna first and initiated their relationship before she was even aware of what a ‘Daddy’ was, so our heavenly Father also first loved us.
 Before we even knew of His existence, He spoke ours into being.
 He chose us to be His own and He set into motion Heaven’s plan.